 Looking whether to disqualify a defendant under the totting up provisions a defendant can put forward mitigating circumstances such as exceptional hardship.

-If the Court finds exceptional hardship it has a discretion and can then chose not to disqualify or can look to disqualify for a shorter period than the minimum mandatory period, 6 months for a first totting up ban.
+If the Court finds exceptional hardship it has a discretion and can then choose not to disqualify or can look to disqualify for a shorter period than the minimum mandatory period, 6 months for a first totting up ban.

-‘hardship’ has been interpreted fairly strictly.
+‘Hardship’ has been interpreted fairly strictly.

 In Brenan v McKay, a taxi driver facing disqualification of 6 months said he would probably lose his job.
 The Court decided that this was hardship but it was not exceptional hardship.